10 Proven Tips on How to Stop Squirrels

 To stop squirrels from climbing trees and stripping off bark, we recommend wrapping the base of trees with smooth metal tree guards.
 This prevents them from getting the foothold they need to start climbing, and protects the tree from damage.

-Regular inspections maximise your chances of early detection which is key to prevent a full-blown infestation.
-Inspect your loft, attic, and roof space regularly for signs of squirrels, such as scratching noises, droppings, or chewed wires.
-If you spot signs of activity, you must take action immediately.
+Regular inspections maximise your chances of early detection, which is key to preventing a full-blown infestation.
+Inspect your loft, attic and roof space regularly for signs of squirrels, such as scratching noises, droppings or chewed wires.
+If you spot signs of activity, take action quickly.

 DIY methods don't always work, especially if squirrels have already established a nest in your home.
 If you continue to hear activity in your attic or notice extensive damage, we recommend hiring a licensed pest control professional to handle the situation legally and humanely.